 Whether you accidentally have sunburned parts or not, it is best to apply after-sun care products to help soothe and cool down the skin.

 After exposing your body to the sun, you have to hydrate.
 You can even do this while sunbathing.
 This helps you from being dehydrated and overheated.
 If you don’t do this, you could feel lightheaded and dizzy.

-The best way to minimize those risks is to avoid having exposing the skin under the sun just to get a tan.
-However, if you’d really like to have that sunkissed glow, you can still minimize the risks by using various products discussed above and applying precautions while sunbathing.
+The best way to minimize those risks is to avoid exposing the skin to the sun just to get a tan.
+However, if you’d really like to have that sunkissed glow, you can still minimize the risks by using the various products discussed above and applying precautions while sunbathing.